Written by: Greg Ellifritz

-Only about 28% of my visitors come to the site directly or read my posts via email updates.
+Only about 22% of my visitors come to the site directly.
 The vast majority (72%) of my readers arrive at my site from either a social media link or a search engine.

 The social media giants are notoriously anti-gun.
 The largest search engines are regularly directing searches away from websites with lots of firearms or self-defense related content.
 This “shadow ban” is very real.